Kristen Poppert, LPC

 - Lastly, we can’t lead our children to places we aren’t willing to go ourselves.
 This means parents have to be willing to do their own work in order to see the changes they want to see in their children.

-Psychology has been my passion since my Bend High School days.
-I received my BS in Psychology, Child and Adolescent focused from St. Mary’s College in 2003.
-During college, I received a research grant to study the effectiveness of Applied Behavior Analysis programs in the treatment of children with autism.
-For four years, I worked with children and teens with developmental delays.
-In 2010, I started a psychology doctoral program where I received my MS in Clinical Psychology in 2012 from Pacific University.
-I left my doctoral program early to pursue my passion for therapy and leave behind school rigamarole and further debt!
+Psychology has been my passion since I was a student of Bend High School.
+In 2003, I received my Bachelors in Science in Child and Adolescent Psychology from St. Mary’s College.
+During college, I received a research grant to study the effectiveness of Applied Behavior Analysis programs for the treatment of children with autism.
+For four years after, I worked with children and teens with developmental delays.
+In 2010, I started a psychology doctoral program at Pacific University.
+During the program, I received my M.S. in Clinical Psychology.
+I left my doctoral program early to pursue my passion for therapy in the best way possible – full time direct client work.

-My 14 year career has focused on children, teens, and families.
+My 15 year career has always focused on children, teens, and families.
 I have presented research at national conferences on executive functioning and neuropsychological assessment measures.
 There have been many settings I have worked in including community mental health, a large research hospital, and a group practice in Utah.
-In 2017, I started Thriving Families and opened it up to a group practice in 2021.
-I am licensed in Oregon and Colorado.
+In 2017, I started Thriving Families and in 2021 I opened it up to a group practice where I hired therapists.
+I am licensed in Oregon and Utah.

 Outside of Work